 - Grasp the top centre (12 o'clock position) of the steering wheel with your left hand.

-- Begin backing slowly.
+- While looking back, begin backing slowly.
 Within the first foot or so of vehicle movement, check forward.
 If the front of the vehicle is moving straight back, your front wheels are straight.
 If the front of the vehicle swings to the left or right, your wheels are not straight.

 If the front of your vehicle swings to the left, turn your steering wheel to the left to straighten.
 If the front swings to the right, turn your steering wheel to the right to straighten.
 Once you get the wheels straight, move your grip to the new 12 o'clock position.